-We do not make any recommendation on how a schema should be, or which schema best works as "the" schema for a specific kind of Resource.
-From a practical point of view, this leaves space for one of two options: (1) either the developers of a digital library choose some schemas and make them part of the digital library conceptual model; or (2) they leave open the possibility of "plugging in" any schema, in which case a suitable meta-model must be selected for each resource type in order to express the various resource schemas handled by the system; for instance JCR is a suitable meta-model for information objects.
+We do not make any recommendation as to what form a schema should take, or which schema works best as 'the' schema for a specific kind of Resource.
+From a practical point of view, this leaves room for one of two options: (1) either the developers of a digital library choose some schemas and make them part of the digital library conceptual model; or (2) they leave open the possibility of 'plugging in' any schema, in which case a suitable meta-model must be selected for each resource type in order to express the various resource schemas handled by the system; for instance, JCR is a suitable meta-model for information objects.